kenliu/typepad-dl/README.md

 > **Note on Drafts/Unpublished Posts:**
 > This only gets published posts\!
 You might want to check your blog (edit panel) for unpublished drafts\!

+> **Note on Comments:**
+> By default this does not get comments, it's possible to do but advanced.
+You might want to pull a Typepad export which will contain comments\!

 #### Step 1: Discover All Posts

 Find and catalog every post URL on your blog: